University of Technology Sydney

 Teaching and learning strategies

 This subject introduces students to the drivers and outcomes of global property trends, using industry case-based analysis in three Asian cities.
-This class is conducted abroad, and involves visits to major property firms and site visits to significant current development projects in three cities over a two week period.
-Students choose which two weeks they will attend of the full program (shown below).
+This class is conducted abroad and involves visits to major property firms and site visits to significant current development projects in three cities over two weeks.
+Students choose at least three cities for the subject.

-On return, students will provide two assessment reports and make a verbal or video presentation to the subject coordinator.
+Students will provide two assessment reports and make a verbal or video presentation to the subject coordinator.
 Marks and feedback on the first two assignment reports will be provided by the teaching staff in writing.
 The third assignment will be marked by the subject coordinator.
-Both verbal and written feedback on student’s final presentation work will be provided at completing the final assignment.
+Both verbal and written feedback on the student’s final presentation work will be provided upon completing the final assignment.

 Assessment